Temporal Variational Implicit Neural Representations

-\textbf{Decoding.} The latent representation ($\rvz$) is combined with conditional variables to construct the decoder input. \begin{enumerate}[leftmargin=12pt, topsep=3pt, itemsep=1pt, parsep=4pt] \item We transform the conditional variables $(\bm{C}^{(i)})$ through a feed-forward network and then concatenate with the latent representation, i.e.:
+\textbf{Decoding.} The latent representation ($\rvz$) is combined with conditional variables to construct the decoder input through the following steps: \begin{enumerate}[leftmargin=12pt, topsep=1pt, itemsep=0.3pt, parsep=4pt] \item The conditional variables $\bm{C}^{(i)}$ are first binned and then transformed by a feed-forward network into $\bar{\rvc} = \text{FFN}(\bm{C}^{(i)}) \in \mathbb{R}^{d_c}$, which is subsequently concatenated with the latent representation to form the decoder input $\bm{h}_{\text{dec}} = [\rvz; \bar{\rvc} ]$.